-Fig. 6.
+Figure 6.
 Flexural modulus and failure strain versus SSA content for the GRE and SSA-GRE composites.

 3.2.
 Effect of SSA contents on mode I interlaminar toughness

-Fig. 7 shows the load-COD curves obtained by conducting DCB tests on specimens of GRE composite toughened by different SSA weight fractions.
+Figure 7 shows the load-COD curves obtained by conducting DCB tests on specimens of GRE composite toughened by different SSA weight fractions.
 The ﬁgure shows that, the GRE and SSA-GRE composites exhibit a linear load-COD behavior up to the crack initiation point, afterward these curves exhibited non-linear crack growth behavior.
 Furthermore, the gap is small between the non-linear point and maximum load point.
 Besides, the maximum load point increased by the addition of SSA to GRE composite.
 However, the fracture behavior of DCB specimen was distinctly different after addition of SSA.
 Hence, the maximum load-COD of GRE is about 23 N-78 mm, while for SSA-GRE composites are about 27 N-72 mm, 28 N-74 mm, 34 N-69 mm and 32 N-68 mm, respectively when the SSA content changed from 5, 10, 15, to 20 wt%, as presented in Table 3.